Dr Ari Heinrich

 Heinrich’s research interests include literary and cultural figurings of science and medicine; cultural notions of authenticity, copyright, replication, and reproduction; the use of visual culture in literary studies; science fiction and utopian imaginings; and global queer cultures.

-Heinrich is working on a manuscript tentatively titled Souvenirs of the Organ Trade: The Medically Commodified Body in Contemporary Chinese and Global Imaginaries.
+Heinrich is working on a manuscript tentatively titled Imitation of Death: Necromimesis and the Chinese Body as Surplus in Global Imaginaries.

 - Souvenirs of the Organ Trade: The New Medical Body in Contemporary Chinese Imaginaries; Heinrich L; Australian Research Council (ARC)/Future Fellowships (FT).